 - Select the Scholarship Application link and complete all requested information and ONLY SUBMIT THE APPLICATION ONCE for each academic year

 Grants are financial disbursements that you do not need to pay back.
 Typically, grants are given based on financial need, while scholarships are based on merit.
 Grants may be offered if a student is determined to have financial need based on the Free Application for Federal Student Aid.
 Examples of grants would include federal Pell Grants, Federal Supplemental Educational Opportunity Grant, Florida Student Assistance Grant, and the CF Talent Grant.

 The federal work study program is for students with financial need.
 Students may be employed at a CF campus or in a community service position.
 Students must be enrolled on at least a half-time basis, work on average 12 to 14 hours a week and meet Standards of Academic Progress.

 Students may be offered work-study as part of the overall financial aid award in their award notification letter; however, if work-study was not offered, the student may wish to inquire about eligibility by visiting the Office of Financial Aid.

 For more information, view our Federal Work Study Handbook.

 Not sure if you’ll qualify for aid?
 Most students are eligible for some kind of financial assistance.
-To qualify for federal financial aid, you must be a U.S. citizen or permanent resident, be enrolled in an eligible degree or certificate program, register for Selective Service (if male), and be in good standing (not in default) on any prior student loans.
+To qualify for federal financial aid, you must be a U.S. citizen or permanent resident, be enrolled in an eligible degree or certificate program, and be in good standing (not in default) on any prior student loans.